mothran/bunny/README.md

 data, data packets of encrypted networks, duration fields.

-For full whitepaper like decription of Bunny check proposal.txt.
+For full whitepaper like decription of Bunny, check proposal.txt.

 You need a monitor/injection capable wireless chipset.
 Please check the aircrack website for